 Weekly Clinical Meetings

 Interns attend the weekly case assignment meeting on Wednesday morning where incoming cases that need to be assigned are discussed.
 Interns also attend the weekly case conference that meets on Thursday afternoon and includes the psychiatrists and all members of the counseling center clinical staff.
-There may be additional opportunities to work on center committee or university committees as well.
+There may be additional opportunities to work on Center committees or university committees as well.

 Research Release Time

-Interns are given three hours of release time for individual reading/dissertation research.
+Interns are given three hours each week for individual reading/dissertation research.
 This time can be accumulated for trips back to the home institution for dissertation committee meetings or may be used on a weekly basis as needed.